September 19, 2025

 • Browser Extension: Save content from any website instantly

-• Mobile Apps: Full-featured mobile experience for capturing inspiration on iOS and Android
+• Mobile Apps: Full-featured mobile experience on iOS and Android

 Pros